 The SIN is collected under the authority of the Employment Insurance Act and its Regulations and in accordance with the Treasury Board Secretariat Directive on the SIN, which includes Job Bank as an authorized user of the SIN.

 The SIN will be used as a personal identifier to authenticate the identity and eligibility of individuals requesting online access to Job Bank for Employers.
-Your last name, SIN, date of birth and mother’s maiden name will be matched against the Social Insurance Registry through an automated process to authenticate Canadians and permanent residents requesting access to Job Bank for Employers for the purposes of posting a job advertisement through the creation of an employer file.
+Your last name, SIN, date of birth and mother’s maiden name or parent’s last name at birth will be matched against the Social Insurance Registry through an automated process to authenticate Canadians and permanent residents requesting access to Job Bank for Employers for the purposes of posting a job advertisement through the creation of an employer file.
 Your SIN will not be retained, used or shared for any other purpose.

 Digital Markers (including cookies)